Pumpkin Chocolate Chip Skillet Cookie

 This post may contain affiliate links which won’t change your price but will share some commission.

-This pumpkin chocolate chip skillet cookie is an easy, delicious way to enjoy the flavors of fall!
-It’s a healthy dessert recipe for the whole family.
-Gluten-free, dairy-free
+This gluten-free pumpkin chocolate chip skillet cookie is an easy, delicious way to enjoy the flavors of fall!
+It’s a healthy dessert recipe that everyone will love.

 Pumpkin is one of my favorite baking ingredients.
 I actually bake with pumpkin all year in my house.
 There’s something special about the texture and flavor that pumpkin adds to baked goods.

 This pumpkin chocolate chip skillet cookie celebrates the cinnamon and pumpkin flavor combo.
 I love the cakey texture of this dessert, and my family likes it a little undercooked for just the right amount of gooey decadence.
 Ice cream on top is optional, but such a treat!

 This recipe is adapted from my pumpkin chocolate chip cookies.
 Some days I don’t have time to be going in and out of the oven with a batch of cookies.
 This lazy route is just as delicious, and it’s a fun way to get your pumpkin fix.

 This is a dessert where even the gluten eaters won’t mind eating gluten-free.
 The texture is wonderful even without wheat.

 For more delicious ideas, check out my roundup of 20 healthy pumpkin recipes.
 There are so many great recipes here!

 - 1 tsp baking soda